This post contains affiliate links. See my disclosure policy here.

 Method

-Add apple brandy, apple cider, cinnamon syrup, lemon juice, bitters, and cubed ice to a shaker.
+Add apple brandy, apple cider, cinnamon syrup, lemon juice, and bitters to a shaker.

 Shake for 10-20 seconds.